By Lanette Willis

 Easy to read graphs are also key.
 They say a picture speaks a thousand words, and your dashboard also needs to do this!
 Bar charts, line graphs, and pie charts allow you to see and process the essence of the data in seconds.

 Having the ability to see performance over time (month, week, day, etc.) allows for comparison & trending, and should definitely be included.
 How were your sales last month, versus this month?
 Are sales increasing steadily across the last 3 months?
-A dashboard should be able to show you this.
+An eCommerce dashboard should be able to show you this.

 A great dashboard offers the user the ability to change time frame of graphics (year, month, day, etc.).
 For example, typically you may be interested in seeing your sales data across the last 2 months, but if you’re running a promotion, you might be more interested in studying a day or week’s data to track the success of your promotion.

-We’ve already discussed the importance of the dashboard information to be presented quickly and clearly.
+We’ve already discussed the importance of having the eCommerce dashboard information presented quickly and clearly.
 It’s all about instant information.
 The ability to have palm-of-your-hand mobile access to your dashboard takes it to a new level.

 If you’re in the interested in previewing a topnotch eCommerce dashboard, you may want to check-out, Nexternal, one of ZippyCart’s top reviewed eCommerce solution.
 This shopping cart software has just released a Dashboard Plus for iPhone and iPad users, so you don’t even need to boot up a computer to check in on your online business.
 Grab your iPhone, click a button, and there are all your stats, and peace of mind.
 Dashboard Plus is available for free in Apple’s App Store and can be downloaded here.